Intro to Java: Constructing Knowledge Through Coding

-CS: Introduction in Java emphasizes students applying and exploring the information presented.
 A code editor accompanies each page with new concepts so students can see for themselves how the computer responds to code.
-In addition, the content provides code snippets to get students started as well as suggested avenues for investigation.
+In addition, the content provides code snippets to get Java CS students started as well as suggested avenues for investigation.

-Another way in which this content is more approachable is that it is using many small programs instead of one large program.
+Another way in which this content is more approachable is that it uses many small programs instead of one large program.
 Research shows that a variety of smaller problems increase student performance and reduce stress.
-Using many small programs leads to students spend a sufficient amount of time on their work, and they do not wait until the last moment to begin their work.
+Using many small programs leads to students spending a sufficient amount of time on their work.
+They are less likely to wait until the last moment to begin their work.